SteamLUG/neovim-shownoter/README.md

 | ShownoterChangeVolume        | Increases/decreases volume by int, or resets        | Up 10: Alt + K, Down 10: Alt + J  |
 | ShownoterFillBuffer          | Fills buffer with metadata and headings.
 WARNING: Do not use on a non-empty buffer | None |

 On entering the buffer of a file named episode.txt, ShownoterSetAudio is run and the key bindings are loaded.
 If the buffer is empty, ShownoterFillBuffer is run.
 ShownoterInsertTimestamp and ShownoterSeekFromCurrentLine are unmapped on leaving the buffer.
-The audio file, time, speed, and volume are remembered per episode.txt, and will swap back and forth if editing multiple.
+The audio file, time, speed, and volume are remembered per episode.txt buffer, for the duration of the session, and will swap back and forth if editing multiple.

 ### Variables